qsergii/carrental/Readme.md

 # Deployment

+-Tomcat - create resource to mysql database (for example in file context.xml) with name "jdbc/mysql.carrental"

 - Deploy application
 - Install MySQL server.
     - Create user and write username and password in file /META-INF/context.xml